Business Value Communication

 What did I learn?
 Well, there is always so much more to learn about this subject.

-One of the main reasons to do Business Value Engineering is so that “everyone” can talk about it.
-So, ‘business value’ needs to become a set of words and ideas that everyone finds interesting, fairly simple, and compelling.
+One of the main reasons to do business value engineering is so that everyone can talk about it more effectively.
+So, “business value” needs to become a set of words and ideas that everyone finds interesting, fairly simple and compelling.
 Everyone starts to talk the same language.
-I find this very rarely.

-Just to talk about ‘business value’ enough so that the basics feel, well, basic and well-understood.
+First, just to talk about business value enough so that the basics feel … basic and well-understood.

 I guess it is useful now to talk about the larger purposes of communication, at least in this context.